30 minute breaks – Canada Labour Code, part III – Division I - 802-1-IPG-100

 Effective date: September 1, 2019

-This IPG aims to interpret the scope of section 169.1 under Division I of Part III of the Canada Labour Code (Code) and to clarify the associated expression "break of at least 30 minutes during every period of 5 consecutive hours of work".
+This Interpretation, Policy and Guideline (IPG) aims to clarify the scope of section 169.1 under Division I of Part III of the Canada Labour Code (Code) and to clarify the associated expression "break of at least 30 minutes during every period of 5 consecutive hours of work".

 Note: This IPG does not apply to classes of employees who were granted an exemption and/or modification to specific provisions as per the Exemptions from and Modifications to Hours of Work Provisions Regulations.

-The following provision has been added to Part III of the Canada Labour Code:
+The following provision has been added to the Code:

-This amendment took effect on September 1, 2019.
 It is necessary to ensure a consistent interpretation and application nationwide of the expression "break of at least 30 minutes during every period of 5 consecutive hours of work".
-To that end, the following questions will be addressed:
+This IPG addresses the following:

-- what is meant by the expression "break of at least 30 minutes during every period of 5 consecutive hours of work"?
+• the meaning of the expression "break of at least 30 minutes during every period of 5 consecutive hours of work"

-- how does that expression apply to different work periods?
+• how that expression applies to different work periods

-"Break" means a short period of time during the work period when an employee is released from his obligations to the employer (or is not under the control of the employer) and may freely attend to personal matters in or near his work place.
+"Break" means a short period of time during the work period when an employee or student intern is released from his obligations to the employer (or is not under the control of the employer) and may freely attend to personal matters in or near his work place.

 "Consecutive hours" refers to hours that follow one another without interruption.

-Given that the employee is not under the control of his employer during his 30-minute break, that break is not considered work time.
+Given that an employee or student intern is not under the control of his employer during his 30-minute break, that break is not considered work time.
 Consequently, the 30-minute break is not paid.
-However, if the employer requires the employee to remain available during the break, for example if the employer asks the employee to remain at the work place during the break to answer the phone, then the employee must be paid for the break.
+However, if the employer requires an employee to remain available during the break, for example if the employer asks the employee to remain at the workplace during the break to answer the phone, then the employee must be paid for the break.

 Example 1